ungov/ungov.github.io/pages/submit.md

 permalink: /submit/
 ---

+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <strong>Service update:</strong> we're taking a bit of time out to think about how UNGOV will develop.
+You can continue to submit ideas, but we might take a bit longer than usual to get back to you.</div>

 This is where you tell us how government policy can be improved.

 All you need is an idea that makes sense.